NOTICE!

 Nothing to say about the writing but too much to say about the beauty of the setting.

-More sarcasm from Sonic when Tails states the obvious, as well as another hint about Merlina’s intentions.
-While I don’t despise the original music, the theme here is “Hurley” from Pinback, the band’s 1999 debut album.
+More sarcasm from Sonic when Tails states the obvious, as well as another hint to Merlina’s secret intentions.
+While I don’t despise the original music, the theme here is “Hurley” from Pinback, the band’s 1999 debut album (the setting’s serene enough to call for a soft and casual tune over anything even remotely like fantasy metal.)

 Sonic actually tries avoiding confrontation with Gawain, but the knight’s intent on protecting the ruins surrounding him.
 I choose to believe the potential link to Knuckles and his lifelong duty was intentional because it would’ve been mildly clever.

-Gawain relishes in the peaceful land surrounding him like Knuckles while uninterested in the ocean unlike Sinbad.
-Sonic compares him to the man playing the role, but nonetheless, Gawain reveals that he carries not one, but two instances of Galatine and hopes Sonic has double vision.
+Gawain relishes in the peaceful land surrounding him like Knuckles while uninterested in the ocean unlike Sinbad, the irony of which is not lost on Sonic.

 Boss 2: Sir Gawain